Demo: Create Customized Installations Using Monitoring

 EMCO MSI Package Builder will automatically create an installation project when the monitoring is completed, so you need to enter the project name and press the Next button.

 At this step, the monitoring is started, and any file system and registry changes are being captured.
 Note that you haven't specified the Firefox installation in the wizard, so it won't be started automatically, and you need to find the installation file in Windows Explorer and run it manually.
 You need to follow the Firefox installation process until Firefox is installed.
-The difference from repackaging in the default mode is that monitoring isn't stopped automatically when the installation is finished, so you can apply the required customization.
+The difference from installation repackaging lies in the fact that monitoring isn't stopped automatically when the installation is completed, so you can apply the required customization.
 After Firefox is deployed, you can run the Firefox application and specify your company website as the home page, then set the required proxy settings in the program options.

 After getting an MSI package, you need to test it before you can deploy it across a network.
 The testing approach is explained in the Packages Testing and Troubleshooting chapter.
 If you generate an MSI using the trial version of EMCO MSI Package Builder, you get a trial MSI package that can be deployed during 30 days only and that displays a trial message in Windows Programs and Features after the deployment.
 These limitations do not influence the functionality of the repackaged application, so you can fully test it to make sure it works as expected.

-As you can see, the installation repackaging in the Advanced Monitoring mode works automatically and is identical to the Automated Monitoring except for the requirement to run the repackaged installation and stop the monitoring manually, but that allows you to repackage installations that require customization.
+As you can see, installation repackaging using the Capture System Changes option works automatically and is identical to the Capture Installations option except for the requirement to run the repackaged installation and stop the monitoring manually, but that allows you to repackage installations that require customization.

 Create a Custom Font Installer

-Using repackaging in the Advanced Monitoring mode, you can easily get custom installations for any software deployment or Windows administration task.
+Using repackaging with the Capture System Changes option, you can easily get custom installations for any software deployment or Windows administration task.
 For example, let's assume that you need to distribute a font across your network, but you only have a font file.
-Of course, you can create an installation from scratch manually using the visual editors of EMCO MSI Package Builder, but in this case, you need to know a lot of technical details like the folder where the font should be installed, how to register the font, etc. Using Advanced Monitoring, you can create the required MSI automatically and let EMCO MSI Package Builder capture all the required changes while you install the font manually.
+Of course, you can create an installation from scratch manually using the visual editors of EMCO MSI Package Builder, but in this case, you need to know a lot of technical details like the folder where the font should be installed, how to register the font, etc. Using Capture System Changes, you can create the required MSI automatically and let EMCO MSI Package Builder capture all the required changes while you install the font manually.
 Let's see how it works.

-Steps 1 - 7.
-Select the Advanced Monitoring mode and configure the MSI properties
+Steps 1 - 8.
+Select the Capture System Changes option and configure the MSI properties

-Every time you use Advanced Monitoring, the initial steps are the same: you need to open the Repackage Installation wizard, select the Advanced Monitoring mode and make sure you follow the repackaging best practices.
+Every time you use system changes capturing, the initial steps are the same: you need to open the Repackage Installation wizard, select the Capture System Changes option and make sure you follow the repackaging best practices.
 You also need to specify the MSI properties and to use the installation-specific properties such as the MSI path, Product Name and Version.
-You can see the details steps 1 to 7 in the example above.
+You can see the details steps 1 to 8 in the example above.
 In the dialog where you need to provide the MSI properties, you should use the Always restart computer after the installation option for Restart Mode.
 It is required to make the installed font visible in the system after the deployment.

 Now that EMCO MSI Package Builder monitors all the changes, you can select the font file to be installed in Windows Explorer and choose the option to install it from the context menu.
 Check the Windows Control Panel > Fonts to make sure the font has been installed correctly.

-Step 9.
-Stop installation and get an MSI package
+Step 10.
+Stop the installation and get an MSI package

 Using this approach, you can create an MSI automatically for any system administration task.
-For example, if you need to create an installation that deploys a set of files and registry keys, at Step 8, you can copy these files to the required target folders in Windows Explorer and create the required registry keys in Registry Editor manually, and EMCO MSI Package Builder will create an MSI that reproduces the captured changes.
+For example, if you need to create an installation that deploys a set of files and registry keys.
+At Step 9, you can copy these files to the required target folders in Windows Explorer and create the required registry keys in Registry Editor manually, and EMCO MSI Package Builder will create an MSI that reproduces the captured changes.